shinra-electric/Showcase/README.md

   - Lina: An app for teachers that provides fun, educational activities that they can enjoy with their students
   - TripTap: An app for travellers to plan trips to sites of interest, and to find other travellers to go with.
 Uses the [OpenTripMap API](https://dev.opentripmap.org/product)
   - IdeaBank: An app for brainstorming for app ideas
-  - Ask Barbara: An app for foreign students in Italy that helps them navigate the labyrinthian bureaucracy, and gives other useful local tips.
+  - Ask Barbara: An app for foreign students in Italy that helps them navigate the infamously labyrinthian government bureaucracy, and gives other useful local tips.
+  - Spatial Cards: A card matching game with single or multi-player modes.
+Player matching uses [GameKit](https://developer.apple.com/documentation/gamekit).

 I also [published an article](https://medium.com/@shinra.electric/creating-a-product-backlog-for-agile-681698e5564b) titled "Creating a Product Backlog for Agile"